unicorn-84/spider/README.md

 # Spider
-**Web scraper of news sites**
+**Web parser of news sites**

 *Current version - 1.1.0*

-Spider scrape links of news from some news sites.
+Spider parses links of news from some news sites.